javokhirakramjonov/tender-backend/README.md

 ### 1. Tender Registration and Management
 - **Tender Creation:** Clients can create tenders with details like title, description, opening and closing dates, and relevant requirements.
-- **Tender Lifecycle Management:** Includes functionalities to open, close, and cancel tenders based on their lifecycle stages, ensuring smooth operations.
+- **Tender Lifecycle Management:** Includes functionalities to open, and close tenders based on their lifecycle stages, ensuring smooth operations.

 ### 2. Bid Management
 - **Bid Submission:** Registered users can submit bids for active tenders, providing necessary details for evaluation.